sebcoda/ntnx-escape-game/README.md

  - Please confirm the cluster has only 3 nodes (I experienced an issue once).
 If not, please remove 4th node.

 # Player prerequisites
-- Players need to have VPN access to HPOC (is going to be updated and use VDI for a more convenient approach)
+- Internet Access
+- If you want to use VPN access, ensure your players have isntalled and tested it first

 # Game launch
 - Use Day 2 action of the BP to :
-  - Start web services
   - Launch invitation email to your players (you'll have to enter recipients list)
   - Launch "End of lab" email (1st recipients list will be used)